Opioid Pain Relievers

 The media, the general public, patients, and even doctors have always had a difficult time understanding that a person who takes pain medication for a legitimate ailment has an extremely rare chance of ever becoming addicted to pain pills.
 This has been borne out in study after study.
 Furthermore, almost all studies of pain treatment reveal that pain is undertreated, yet many doctors fear providing proper pain treatment, and a great many people suffer needlessly.

-Fear of addiction is what is driving the current media frenzy about these medications.
+Is what is driving the current media frenzy about these medications.
 The focus of attention should be on discerning who is an abuser while still making sure that the person with legitimate pain gets the medication necessary for recovery.
 Monitoring that medication is used as prescribed, and checking for improvement of patient functioning, will help the clinician screen for patients with addiction problems.

 Exciting Pain Medication Breakthroughs